PurnaChandar26/Mutual-Funds-Insights/README.md

 Mutual Fund Insights
 ====================

-Project Overview
+Project Overview:
 ----------------

 This project aims to provide valuable insights for investors in the mutual fund industry through a comprehensive analysis of mutual fund data using both data visualization and exploratory data analysis (EDA).
 It represents a fusion of meticulous data cleaning and transformation, interactive data visualization using Tableau, and insightful EDA findings.The EDA findings enhanced my understanding of the variables and their inter-relationships.
 Utilizing these insights, I strategically integrated sorting and filtering functions into the Tableau dashboard, elevating its interactivity and productivity, ensuring a more effective dashboard.

-Tableau Dashboard
+Tableau Dashboard:
 -----------------

-### Experience Data-Driven Investing:
+### Experience Data-Driven Investing

 [Click here to access the interactive Tableau dashboard!](https://public.tableau.com/app/profile/purna.chandar/viz/MutualFundIndia_16937582176870/Dashboard1)